 When demand for your product grows, your revenue grows.
 And when your revenue grows, your finance team grows.
 And when your finance team grows, your behind-the-scenes systems can get wildly disorganized.
+At Kraft Enterprise Systems (KES), we've seen this many times when companies come to us looking for more from their financial software.

 It’s no surprise, then, that many CFOs switch from QuickBooks to NetSuite.
 Doing so not only makes your system more efficient, but it can also shave days off your financial close: It’s not uncommon for finance teams to reduce their close from six days to four after switching systems.